3dcitydb/citydb-tool/README.md

 ## Docker

 Currently, we offer an `edge` Docker image of the tool, which is built from the latest commit to the `main` branch.
-The image supports the most common architectures (`amd64`, `arm64`, `arm/v7`) and is available from Dockerhub or Github packages.
+The image supports the most common architectures (`amd64`, `arm64`) and is available from Dockerhub or GitHub packages.

     docker pull 3dcitydb/citydb-tool:edge
     docker pull ghcr.io/3dcitydb/citydb-tool:edge